-Body
+Head to Body

-Head, Shoulder or Groin
+Body to Head, Shoulder or Groin

-Body or Arm
+Shoulder to Body or Arm

-Shoulder or Hand
+Arm to Shoulder or Hand

-Arm
+Hand to Arm

-Body or Leg
+Groin to Body or Leg

-Groin or Foot
+Leg to Groin or Foot

-Leg
+Foot to Leg

 Example: Angie only wants to deter the Geetin from attacking.
 She uses her pistol and rolls under her Half column.
 She rolls for the hit location and gets L Arm.
 She decides to move the hit location to the L Hand.
 The attack does less damage but inflicts 10 Functional stress making it harder for the Geetin to successfully attack her.